promregator/promregator/docs/config.md

 Be default, this option is set to `false`.

+### Option "promregator.workaround.dnscache.timeout" (optional)

+As described in [issue #84](https://github.com/promregator/promregator/issues/84), there may be a situation where the IP address of your Cloud Foundry Cloud Controller changes over time, but the DNS cache of the Java Virtual machine does not refresh its records properly.

+The default value of this option is "-1", which means that Promregator will leave the configuration option of the Java Virtual Machine untouched.

+If you encounter issues that your scraping will suddenly stop at a certain point in time, combined with reports that the metadata (e.g. organizations, spaces cannot be resolved due to timeouts), you may want to set this value to some positive integer.
+The meaning is the "time-to-live value" of the DNS cache in seconds.

+There are sources which recommend to set this value to 60.

 ## Further Options

 Besides the options mentioned above, there are multiple further standard Spring properties, which might be useful when using Promregator.